 Inside, a curious collection of exhibits covers everything you need to know (and some stuff you probably don’t) about witchcraft in Iceland.
 You can learn about the gross antics of the tilberi, Iceland’s milk-sucking demons, or find out why someone might once have been tempted to pull on a pair of necropants.

-We’ll be honest and say some of it’s pretty gruesome, but it’s a fascinating place to visit if you have the stomach for it.
-We just had to include it in our best things to do in Iceland in June list!
+We’ll be honest and say some of it’s pretty gruesome, but it’s on the permanent list of best things to do in Iceland for a reason.
+It's a fascinating place to visit if you have the stomach for it, so we just had to include it in our best things to do in Iceland in June list!

 4. Enjoy the thrill of river rafting